Overhead view of a workplace during a normal day with several people engaged in calm activity — calm non-incident scene

 • Control Room reviews and edits before sending — no auto-send.

-• Uses a faster, cheaper AI model for speed.
+• Uses the faster, cheaper model (Claude Haiku) for speed.

 Model routing

-Two AI model tiers, routed by task: a reasoning-tier model for deep reasoning, a fast-tier model for speed.
+Two Claude models, routed by task: Sonnet for deep reasoning, Haiku for speed.

-• Reasoning-tier AI model for complex work — situational awareness, email summaries.
+• Claude Sonnet for complex reasoning — situational awareness, email summaries.

-• Fast-tier AI model for lightweight tasks — message tagging, notification drafts.
+• Claude Haiku for fast tasks — message tagging, notification drafts.

 Platform foundations

-The shared substrate every feature above runs on — terminology, security, time, compliance posture and roles.
+The shared substrate every feature above runs on — security, time, compliance posture and roles.

 Security and access